- ¼ cup extra virgin olive oil, plus extra for oiling

 Spinach & Ricotta Cannelloni

 This easy dish can be prepared a few hours ahead of time, then just put in the oven at the last minute … perfect for casual entertaining.
-I use Barilla cannelloni tubes that don’t need to be cooked before filling, the moisture from the sauce softens them as they bake, just be sure it says ‘no pre-cook’ on the pack.
+I use Barilla cannelloni tubes that don’t need to be cooked before filling, the moisture from the sauce softens them as they bake, just be sure it says ‘no pre-cook’ (or similar) on the pack.
 I’ve also used this filling with large shell-shaped pasta (conchiglioni) for an unusual dinner party entrée, though they do need to be boiled before filling.
-If ricotta is very fresh, it contains a lot of liquid, so leave it in a strainer for an hour or so to drain.
+If ricotta is very fresh it contains a lot of liquid, so leave it in a strainer for an hour or so to drain.
 Disposable piping bags, available from kitchenware shops, make filling the tubes easy.
-I like a soft red with this – especially the Contadino from Sicilian natural winemaker Frank Cornelissen (which Ed Loveday at ACME introduced me to), though a gamay, Beaujolais or light pinot noir would be great too.
+I like a soft red with this, such as the pinot noir from Lark Hill, a biodynamic winery in the Canberra District of NSW – though a gamay or Beaujolais would be great too.

 - Make Tomato Sauce: place oil in a saucepan over medium heat.
 Stir in onion and salt, cover and cook for about 10 minutes, until soft.
 Stir in tomato, crush well with a potato masher or wooden spoon and bring to the boil.
 Reduce heat and simmer for 10 minutes then stir in basil and set aside.